 This website is independent and non-denominational.
 The views expressed here would be more acceptable to some denominations than to others, but no single denomination would accept all conclusions of this website.

 But should a person that has no theological training try to teach others about the Bible?
 Although I have no formal Bible training, I have been studying the Bible for many decades and still continue every day.
-I listen to mp3s sermons and talks whenever I am able to.
-I download much material from internet and try to read and organize the thoughts carefully.
+I listen to mp3s sermons and discussions whenever I am able to.
+I download much material from the internet and try to read and organize the thoughts carefully.
 But one aspect that makes this website different is that I spend more time studying the Bible itself than studying the views of other people.

-Perhaps the first article you should read is when Daniel was written.
-In academic circles Daniel is seen as written after the events prophesied in that book, and therefore does not contain prophecies.
+Perhaps the first article you should read is When was Daniel Written.
+In academic circles, Daniel is seen as written after the events prophesied in that book, and therefore does not contain prophecies.
 This would make the book of Daniel a fraud, and since Revelation is built on Daniel, Revelation would also collapse.
 This topic is therefore critical before one actually starts to study the books of Daniel or Revelation.

-Next I would propose that you read the other articles on Daniel.
+Next, I would propose that you read the other articles on Daniel.
 One article deals with Daniel 9, and another with the dispensational interpretation of Daniel 9.

 An issue that is critical for an understanding of the mark of the beast is the Law because the mark of the beast seems to relate to the “commandments of God” (Rev. 11:19; 12:17; 14:12).
-For that purpose I developed articles on the books of Romans, Galatians and Colossians.
+For that purpose, I developed articles on the books of Romans, Galatians, and Colossians.
 The purpose is to understand what Paul said about the Law of Moses.